tytydraco/yessleep/out/Do_NOT_eat_Martha_Browns_Banana_Bread_Its_alive.md

 "Hi Uncle Dean, my family here yet?"
 I question with monotone emotion.

-"Just sitting in the living room my boy, next to the Banksy."
+"Just sitting in the living room, my boy, next to the Banksy."
 It's not a real Banksy, but he's rich and confident enough to act like it really is, and get away with it to his equally as crude party guests.

 I push myself past him, holding Rose's hand and guiding her around the rotund man with effort.